← Back to All States

 The Leaderboard Disparity

 When comparing 45 representative cities (10k+ residents) in Kentucky, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Lexington-Fayette is the strongest performer in this 45 representative cities (10k+ residents) set with a Paw Score Grade of A+, helped by 238 walkable days per year and comparatively strong veterinary access.
+Lexington-Fayette is the strongest performer in this 45 representative cities (10k+ residents) set with a move-fit grade of A+, helped by 238 walkable days per year and comparatively strong veterinary access.
 Fort Campbell North still trails this comparison set at C+, which matters because a state-level laggard is not always a disaster city so much as a place with thinner margins for dog owners.

 The Hidden Pet Tax